MaceTheWindu66/RoLint/README.md

 RoLint is designed to be a robust and strict linter for robotics / embedded systems.
 It was originally developed for the Humanoid Robot Project at Worcester Polytechnic Institute.
 This Linter is designed with MISRA-C, MISRA-C++, PEP8, and The Power Of 10 Standards in mind.
 Below is how to install and use RoLint, as well as an overview of the rules for the linter.

-## UPDATE 0.1.6:
+## UPDATE 0.1.7:

-### Changes to RoLint for the 0.1.6 update:
+### Changes to RoLint for the 0.1.7 update:
 > Bug Fixes:
+> > Fixed versioning issue in pyproject.toml, leading to some issues with versioning and causing traceback issues.
-> > Structs no longer have false positive issue with implicit casting
+> > Structs no longer have false positive issue with implicit casting.

 > Features:
 > > Flags: Ignores / Overrides are now flagged and appear in stdout.
-> > JSON: Updated JSON output to support flags
+> > JSON: Updated JSON output to support flags.
 > > Stdout: Cleaned up STDOUT, made it easy to discern between flags and violations.

 ### Roadmap / Future Features: